 After riding from Denver, we'll start this essay in the town of Bergen Park, Colorado, identified on the map above.
 I'm riding a bike from my collection, a 1981 Suzuki GS250T.
 This might seem an unlikely mount for such a trip but it handles the high elevations well, is easy to ride, runs perfectly and besides, I enjoy riding it!
 As a footnote, a long time friend in Denver completed the same trip in the late 1960's riding a 1965 Suzuki K-11 80cc, likely the smallest displacement machine ever to have completed the trip from Denver.
-I subsequently purchased this machine and it has been in my collection for a number of years.
+I subsequently purchased this machine and it was in my collection for a number of years before being sold in 2016.

 The first photo shows the beginning of Colorado Route 103, otherwise known as the Squaw Pass road.
 This winding mountain road travels from Bergen Park to Idaho Springs, Colorado and is 32 miles (51.5km) in length.
 We'll ride Highway 103 eighteen miles (29km) up to Echo Lake where it intersects with Colorado Route 5, the Mt.
 Evans road.